AudacySpace/quantum/README.md

 The quantum GUI will be running on https://HOSTNAME

+You can update the quantum application after the docker container is deployed (running) from the host by running the following command (on the host); the last parameter is the name of the repo branch you want to use for the update; either "master" for production, or "develop" for the demo server.
+This is useful for either scheduled updates or build automation via Jenkins, etc.

+docker exec quantum deploy.sh <branch>

 ## About Us
 Audacy was launched in 2015 by Stanford graduates, SpaceX veterans, and NASA award winners.
 Audacy delivers anytime and effortless space connectivity, advancing humanity to a new age of commerce, exploration and discovery.
 Connect online at https://audacy.space.